Claire McCardell: 1930s and 1940s

 Late in 1930, McCardell began working as an assistant designer for Robert Turk.
 Soon afterward, Turk moved to a larger company, Townley Frocks, and brought McCardell with him.
-In 1932, Turk drowned and Claire was asked to finish his fall line.
+In 1932, Turk drowned and McCardell was asked to finish his fall line.

 The 27-year-old chief designer soon traveled to Paris for inspiration, as did most American designers.
 Not interested in copying European high fashion, McCardell searched for inspiration in art and street fashion.
 During the 1930s, she began to show innovations such as sashes, spaghetti string ties, and the use of menswear details that would become part of her design signature.
 In 1938, she modernized the dirndl.
 She also pioneered matching separates.

-In 1938, Claire McCardell introduced the Monastic Dress, a bias-cut tentlike dress.
+In 1938, McCardell introduced the Monastic Dress, a bias-cut tentlike dress.
 It had no seamed waist and hung loosely, but with a versatile belt it could be adapted to hug a woman's curves gracefully.
 Best & Co. exclusively sold the dress for $29.95 and it sold out in a day.
 The "Monastic Dress" was widely copied and the cost of trying to stop knock-offs drove Townley Frocks out of business.

 After the closure of Townley Frocks, Hattie Carnegie hired McCardell to work for her famed dressmaking firm, but her designs were not successful with Carnegie's clients, who were in search of more elaborate merchandise.
 While working for Hattie Carnegie, McCardell met Diana Vreeland (then at Harper's Bazaar).
 She would become McCardell's lifelong friend and champion.
 In 1940, just before leaving Carnegie, McCardell attended her last Parisian fashion show, preferring from then on to avoid any French influence on her clothing.

 Townley Frocks reopened in 1940 under new management and McCardell returned to the brand.
 The company's labels then read, "Claire McCardell Clothes by Townley", making her one of the first American designers to have name recognition.